Our recommendations are independently selected and dentist-approved. We may earn a commission if you buy something. Why trust us?

 Or use other contact options here.

-This article offers answers to the more commonly experienced issues with Sonicare electric toothbrushes.
+This article offers answers to common issues experienced with Sonicare electric toothbrushes.

 If consulting this page or the user manual for your product does not resolve the issue, or you determine the brush requires repair or replacement, contact Philips Sonicare on 0207 949 0240.

 Most products come with a 2 year warranty from Sonicare.
-Providing the fault falls under warranty terms, this should be resolved for you.
-In most cases this will be a free of charge repair or replacement.
+Provided the fault falls under warranty terms, the issue should be resolved for you by Sonicare.
+In most cases this will be a free repair or replacement.

-Products outside of the warranty period will not be eligible for repair or replacement by Sonicare, but their customer support team may still be able to provide some assistance depending on the fault.
+Products outside of the warranty period will not be eligible for repair or replacement by Sonicare, but, depending on the fault, its customer support team may still be able to provide some assistance.

 Sonicare toothbrush won’t stop blinking